LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 	And this is essentially how cryptos works except they uses "blocks" instead of "cheques" and the original amount is "found" by a "miner".
 	Note that unlike a normal, sane bank the blockchain doesn't store account balances.

 [^PoW]: If you know a better strategy, please let me know.
-Nevermind improving my program, we could make lots of money with Bitcoin.
+Never mind improving my program, we could make lots of money with Bitcoin.

 [^miners]: Real miners use specialised [computers][bitcoin-miners] which do  $10^{14}\approx 2^{46.5}$ hashes/sec.
 A proof of work on one of those will take 24 years at the current Bitcoin difficulty.